UtsavBajracharya/Book-Inventory-System/README.md

 2. Frontend Setup
-In the frontend, we are using React and Bootstrap for UI, along with axios to make HTTP requests and connect to the backend API.
+We use React, Bootstrap for UI, and Axios on the front end to make HTTP requests and connect them to the backend API.

 Install the following dependencies for the frontend:
 Navigate to the frontend folder in your project and run the following commands:

 - cd frontend
-- npm install react-bootstrap bootstrap axios
+- npm install react-bootstrap bootstrap Axios

 #Configuration